 Q: When did you move here?

-A: I moved to Italy in 2015, almost 5 years ago now.
-I first lived in Mantova, Lombardy, then Florence, Tuscany, and have now been Verona for a year.
+A: I moved to Italy in 2015, almost five years ago now.
+I first lived in Mantova, Lombardy, then Florence, Tuscany, and have now been in Verona for a year.

 Q: Is this your first expat experience?

 Q: Did you move here alone or with a spouse/family?

 Q: Why did you move; what do you do?

 A: I moved as a student.
 I enrolled in a Master’s course in Architectural Design and History, which took place in Mantova.
 Upon graduating, I found work at an architecture studio in Florence, then later moved to Verona, where my boyfriend is from.
 Now, I am working as an architect here in Verona.

 Q: What do you enjoy most about Verona?
 How would you rate the quality of life compared to the US?